javi0x00/javi0x00/react.md

   - MVC

 * Components
+  * Are regular JavaScript function, but
+    - their names always begin with a capital letter
+    - they returns JSX markup
+  - Never define a component inside another component
+  - Always, import or define every component at the top level
+  - Every piece of UI is a component
   * Parts
     - Content (html)
     - Presentation (css)
     - Interactivity (js)
+  * Nesting and organizing components
     * Export
       - Named
       - By default
+    - Import
   * With state or without state
   * Unidirectional, One-way Data Binding
     - Parent to child flow